dimitardanailov/ddanailov/README.md

 > "Even though my time with Dimitar was limited, I found him consistently pleasant, professional, and tackled all programming assignments with dedication and a view of total success.
 Besides being a joy to work with, Dimitar is a take - charge person who is able to present creative ideas and communicate the benefits.
 I highly recommend Dimitar for employment.
 He is a team player and would make a great asset of any organization."

 `Ashton Cunningham, IT Manager Campion` (October 2015)

+### Team members

+> "Dimitar is an outstanding mentor.
+His guidance helped me progress with Ruby on Rails with ease and discover more about developing web-based software.
+Even after my internship at 158ltd ended, he continued assisting me with advice.
+Definitely a great person to learn from and to work with!"

+- Hristo Georgiev (Software Engineer at Avrios)`

+> "Dimitar is a personable individual that gets on well with those around him.
+He is focused and dedicated to producing his very best at all times.
+He has shown that he is able to deal with uncertainty and dislocation.
+He is very good software engineer knows a lot of technologies.
+Also great teamleader.
+I recommend him highly – he will not let you down!"

+`Cvetan Himchev (Senior Application Developer)`

 ---